-Aligning Vision and Action for Tennessee’s Young Children
+Aligning Vision to Action for Tennessee’s Young Children and Their Families

-On Monday, November 17th, 8:30am-4:00pm at the Loveless Event Center in Nashville, the Align summit will bring together leaders from across the state — early childhood advocates and practitioners, business and civic leaders, and policymakers — to chart the course for how Tennessee can ensure our youngest children and their families thrive.
+TQEE invites you to join us for the Align Early Childhood & Family Policy Summit on Monday, November 17 in Nashville, 8:30-4pm, at the Loveless Barn.
+Featuring nationally recognized speakers and state experts, the event will bring together leaders from across the state — early childhood advocates and practitioners, business and civic leaders, and policymakers — to chart the course for how Tennessee can ensure our youngest children and their families thrive.

 Registration & Networking Coffee